-The amounts set forth in this column are the Pubco Common Shares that may be offered by each selling shareholder using this Registration Statement.
+The amounts set forth in this column are the Pubco Common Shares that may be offered by each selling shareholder using the Registration Statement.

 Eagle Equity Partners V, LLC is the record holder of the shares reported herein.
-Eagle Equity Partners V LLC was the sponsor for SEAC.
+Eagle Equity Partners V, LLC was the sponsor for SEAC.
 There are three managing members of Eagle Equity Partners V, LLC and each are United States citizens.
 Each managing member has one vote, and the approval of a majority is required to approve an action.
-Under the so-called "rule of three," if voting and dispositive decisions regarding an entity's securities are nas one vote, and the approval of a majority is required to approve an action.
-Under the so-canted rule of three, it voting and dispositive decisions required to approve an action.
-Under the so-canted rule of three, it voting and dispositive decisions required to approve an action.
-Under the so-canted rule of three, it voting and dispositive decisions required the solution of those individuals, then none of the individuals is deemed a beneficial owner of the entity's securities.
+Under the so-called "rule of three," if voting and dispositive decisions regarding an entity's securities are made by three or more individuals, and voting or dispositive decisions require the approval of a majority of those individuals, then none of the individuals is deemed a beneficial owner of the entity's securities.
 Based on the foregoing, no individual managing member of Eagle Equity Partners V, LLC exercises voting or dispositive control over any of the securities held by the entity, even those in which he holds a pecuniary interest.
 Accordingly, none of them will be deemed to have or share beneficial ownership of such shares.
-The shares reported herein are to be held by the SEAC Sponsor and include the 2,200,000 Pubco Common Shares that may be issued to the SEAC Sponsor upon the vesting and exercise of the 2,200,000 Pubco Sponsor Options after the Closing in accordance with the terms of the Sponsor Option Agreement.
+The shares reported herein are to be held by the SEAC Sponsor and include the 2,200,000 Pubco Common Shares that may be issued to the SEAC Sponsor upon the vesting and